-NBC Connecticut has tracked down the final Federal Aviation Administration (FAA) report on a fatal plane crash in East Hartford.
+NBC Connecticut has tracked down the Federal Aviation Administration (FAA) Accident Incident Data System Report on a fatal plane crash in East Hartford.

 It was the first of two deadly plane crashes in five months involving student pilots at the same flight school; the first was a student from the American Flight Academy in Hartford and another from their previous location in East Haven.